Skip to main content

 What is the difference between the access levels?

-What do Administrator, Read, Write, and Pool-only access mean?
+What do Administrator, Read, Write, and Custom access mean?

 You want to add a new user but are unsure which access level is the right one?